RVirmoors/rvirmoors.github.io/_posts/2020-05-01-libtorch-max-external.md

 the standard C example from the SDK, and the other is the C++ bridge that I regularly use.

 Now, should you use these for development?
 Probably not, unless you're some LibTorch AND Max SDK wizard (in which case, what are you doing reading this?
 I should be learning from you!).
-As far as I can google, the only people so far who have used LibTorch with Max are [Philippe Esling &co @ IRCAM](https://github.com/acids-ircam/flow_synthesizer/)[^1]
+So far I've only encountered one other instance of LibTorch being used with Max, by [Philippe Esling &co @ IRCAM](https://github.com/acids-ircam/flow_synthesizer/)[^1].
+What I intend to do is design & train my model in good old Python, and then load it into a Max external.
+And the next step would be to do some online training in Max, but we're already getting ahead of ourselves.

 [^1]: They too are still using standard PyTorch for main R&D though.